lukashanak/100-days-of-code/log.md

 **Time Spent**: 3 hours

 **Thoughts**: I feel much better.
 It's going to be fun again.
 I just need to have a plan (I have it now) and see the results.
 Nothing makes me feel mroe depressed than when I don't see progress.
 Just-in time and project-based learning is my new best friend :)

+### Day 21: August 14 , Friday.

+**Today's goal**:
+- Make structure for HTML / CSS part of the memory game, (so you will know what to do when you will jump into the coding)
+- Write HTML / CSS part of the memory game.
+Use the structure in the previous step.
+- Write a post on freecodecamp forum.
+Introduce yourself and find an accountability partner.

+**Today's Progress**:

+**Time Spent**:

+**Thoughts**: